-As your child transitions from infancy to childhood, SpoonfulONE’s Oat Crackers make consistent diet diversity a long-term and delicious habit.
+As your child transitions from infancy to childhood, SpoonfulONE’s Oat Crackers are a delicious baby snack for 1 year olds that make consistent diet diversity a long-term and delicious habit.
 Once your baby has been enjoying Puffs for some time, is feeding themselves with their fingers, and is actively biting and chewing food, you’ll want to try small pieces of other foods that dissolve really quickly like our Oat Crackers.

 Like any other food, soy milk may not be accepted by your child right away.
 To help with the transition, you can try mixing it into more familiar milk, like breastmilk or formula, and let them drink from a bottle, sippy cup, or regular cup.